Vhilario/letterboxed-api/README.md

 # Letter Boxed API

 This is a simple API for the Letter Boxed puzzle from the New York Times.
-It's built with Flask and uses a JSON file to store the data.
+It's built with FastAPI and uses a JSON file to store the data.

 ## Usage